 - A Volunteer Chaplain’s Program which provides additional spiritual support to patients and their families.

 - A memorial service held each third Tuesday of the month at 7:30 p.m. in the DMH Chapel in honor of those patients who died in the hospital in the preceding month.

-- Orientation luncheon and tour of the hospital for new pastors in the area.
+- Tour of the hospital for new pastors in the area.